mikavilpas/build-monitor/readme.md

     or to connect to the dev build, write
     (cljs "dev")

-    If you want to switch the environment, enter :cljs/quit to the repl and call cljs for the environment you want.

 Figwheel builds and development time commands are defined in dev/user.clj